-Divorce catches kids in the middle By Rosalind Sedacca, CDC While many families time their separation or divorce for the summer months to take advantage of the school break, many other families initiate the divorce decision in the midst of the school year.
+Divorce catches kids in the middle By Rosalind Sedacca, CDC Many families time their separation or divorce for the summer months to take advantage of the school break.
+But for many other families the divorce decision comes in the midst of the school year.
 January is one of the most common months to start the process.
 There are several reasons why this sometimes becomes a necessity.
 Many couples considering splitting decide to wait until after the holidays to break the news to their children.
 Others wait to take advantage of year-end job bonuses so they’ll have the extra funds to cover attorney, moving and other related expenses.
 Still others are faced with unexpected circumstances that accelerate the decision to divorce.
 Regardless, it’s not the why that should be concerning us at this time – it’s the how.
-How are we as parents going to approach this separation or
+How are we as parents going to approach this separation

 By Rosalind Sedacca, CDC The Divorce/Separation Path Divorce by its very nature brings up lots of judgments.
 Most people have strong opinions about divorce, strongly influenced by their own experiences or the programming of their upbringing.
 You’re very unlikely to change anyone’s mind about the best way to handle divorce when you’re a parent.
 So don’t try.
 Your family and friends mean well.
 They want to support and help you through any crisis.
 But be aware that along with their support they bring their personal prejudices.
 These are weighed down by the baggage of judgments that inevitably color their advice.
 If you allow yourself to be influenced by the well-meant suggestions of these individuals, you may find yourself falling into a deep quagmire of confusion or even depression.
 No one walks in your shoes or has experienced your history.
 At the same time, most